 Motivating your sales team to hit their monthly goals can be challenging.
 One school of thought is that hitting sales goals is a requirement of the position, but our experience has been that additional monthly monetary compensation helps to keep the sales team focused.
 Bullpen Box Company’s sales team understands the monthly number of touches needed, and they know they have to deliver four QLs as a result.
 If they hit their numbers, they receive a monthly QL bonus.
 If exceeded, there is an additional bonus.

 The reason we suggest the monthly bonus structure is because if we look at our historical data, we know if we consistently hit the monthly goals, we will hit our annual goals.
-We also believe in the compensation concept of “show me how you will pay me, and I will behave accordingly.”
-This compensation structure supports that belief.
+Compensation should reinforce the behavior the company needs, without rewarding low-quality activity.

 Like the Athletics, you have to get men on base to score—or in this case, move prospects through the sales funnel to hit your goals.
 Continually tracking your prospects and leads as they move through the funnel, holding salespeople accountable, and making adjustments to your goals are fundamental to your success.